DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Packages and ASTSA
 ---

 At this point, you should have R up and running.

+&#10067; Ready ...

 The capabilities of R are extended through packages.
 R comes with  a number of preloaded packages that are available immediately.

-- There are base packages that install with R and load automatically.  (e.g., `stats`)
+- There are (about 15) base packages that install with R and load automatically.  (e.g., `stats`)

-- Then there are priority packages that are installed with R but not loaded automatically.  (e.g., `nlme`)
+- Then there are (about 15) priority packages that are installed with R but not loaded automatically.  (e.g., `nlme`)

 - Finally, there are  user-created packages that must be installed (once) and then loaded into R before use.  (e.g., `astsa`)